Vic Beasley: 2017 season

 In Week 2, in the 34–23 victory over the Green Bay Packers, Beasley sacked Packers quarterback Aaron Rodgers and forced a fumble, which was recovered by teammate Desmond Trufant for a touchdown.
 However, in the game, he suffered a hamstring injury, and was ruled out for a month.
 On the season, Beasley played in 14 games with eight starts, recording 29 tackles and only five sacks after being moved from defensive end to outside linebacker.

 2018 season

 On April 25, 2018, the Falcons exercised the fifth-year option on Beasley's contract.
 He played in 16 games with nine starts, recording 20 combined tackles, five sacks, and three passes defensed.

 2019 season

-In Week 2 against the Philadelphia Eagles, Beasley recorded his first sack of the season in the 24-20 win.
-In Week 14 against the Carolina Panthers, Beasley recorded two sacks, one of which was a strip sack that was recovered by teammate Tyeler Davison, in the 40–20 win.
+In Week 2 against the Philadelphia Eagles, Beasley recorded his first sack of the season in the 24–20 win.
+In Week 14 against the Panthers, Beasley recorded two sacks, one of which was a strip sack that was recovered by teammate Tyeler Davison, in the 40–20 win.
 Beasley played in 16 games with 15 starts, recording 42 combined tackles, eight sacks, and two forced fumbles.
 After the season, the Falcons announced that they would not re-sign him.
 He became an unrestricted free agent at the beginning of the new league year on March 18, 2020.